skypjack/entt/docs/entity.md

 A notable side effect of this feature is that the number of required allocations is further reduced in most of the cases.

+# Empty type optimization

+An empty type `T` is such that `std::is_empty_v<T>` returns true.
+They are also the same types for which _empty base optimization_ (EBO) is possibile.<br/>
+`EnTT` handles these types in a special way, optimizing both in terms of performance and memory usage.
+However, this also has drawbacks that are worth mentioning.

+When an empty type is detected, a pool is created in such a way that one and only one instance of the given type is created.
+All the entities will refer to it.
+Since the type is, in fact, empty, this is safe and there is no risk that a modification of its data members will affect other instances.<br/>
+Iterations are faster because only the entities to which the type is assigned are considered.
+Similarly, less memory is used, since there exists always only one instance of the component itself, no matter how many entities it is assigned.

+The drawback is that the `raw` member function will no longer be able to return a valid pointer to the list of components in the pool.
+This is because there is no list of components at all.
+Therefore, `raw` will always return `nullptr` for this type of components.<br/>
+Nonetheless, the iterators returned by the `begin` and `end` member functions are still valid and can be used safely.
+Similarly, raw views can still be built for this type of components if required.<br/>
+More in general, all the features offered by the library aren't affected, but for the raw member function that is no longer available instead.

 # Multithreading